elmoneto/docker-gdal-ecw/README.md

 # docker-gdal-ecw
-Docker image that aims to provide an GDAL environment with capabilities of reading ECW files and converting them to another raster format.
+Docker image that aims to provide a GDAL environment with capabilities of reading ECW files and converting them to another raster format.